dotnet/runtime/NewWorkflowDocs/building/building-coreclr.md

 ### Build Results

 Once the `clr` build completes, the main generated artifacts are placed in `artifacts/bin/coreclr/<OS>.<Architecture>.<Configuration>`.
 For example, for a Linux x64 Release build, the output path would be `artifacts/bin/coreclr/linux.x64.Release`.
-In this path, you will find a number of different binaries, of which the most important are the following:
+Here, you will find a number of different binaries, of which the most important are the following:

 - `corerun`: The command-line host executable.
 This program loads and starts the CoreCLR runtime and receives the managed program you want to run as argument (e.g. `./corerun program.dll`).
 On Windows, it is called `corerun.exe`.
 - `coreclr`: The CoreCLR runtime itself.
 On Windows, it's called `coreclr.dll`, on macOS it is `libcoreclr.dylib`, and on Linux it is `libcoreclr.so`.